vortexdeveloperlabs/Filter-Lock/docs/How Masqr compares to Filter Lock.md

 ### Wouldn't Masqr help manual filtering?

-Yes, but that assumes the sysadmins don't have alts in TN, and besides almost all proxy filtering nowadays is done manually with manual reviews being the only way to clear possible links.
+Yes, but that assumes the K12 Sysadmins don't have alts in TN, and besides almost all proxy filtering nowadays is done manually with manual reviews being the only way to clear possible links.